 Injuries to Ligaments

-Ligamentous injuries are often overlooked in terms of orthopaedic treatment and rehabilitation.
+Injuries to ligaments are often overlooked in terms of orthopaedic treatment and rehabilitation.
 Examples of these are ankle sprains, knee sprains, elbow sprains and wrist sprains.
 Your physiotherapist can help by:

 • treating inflammation (initial pain and swelling);